farrukh602/NLP/README.md

 Natural Language Processing (NLP) is a branch of artificial intelligence concerned with the interaction between computers and human (natural) languages.
 As you delve deeper into the world of NLP, you'll accumulate a variety of datasets that are crucial for training and evaluating machine learning models.

-This repository aims to provide you with a secure and organized location to store, manage, and access the datasets you collect or utilize during your NLP journey.

 ## Features

 - **Datasets**: Store diverse datasets for tasks such as text classification, sentiment analysis, machine translation, named entity recognition, summarization, and more.